qoudri4re/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directories_permissions --a script that creates a dircetory called my_dir with permissions 751 in the working directory 13-change_group -- a script that changes the group owner to school for the file school 100-change_owner_and_group -- a script that changes the owner to vincent and the group owner to staff
+12-directories_permissions --a script that creates a dircetory called my_dir with permissions 751 in the working directory 13-change_group -- a script that changes the group owner to school for the file school 100-change_owner_and_group -- a script that changes the owner to vincent and the group owner to staff 101-sysmbolic_link_permissions -- a script that changes the owner and the group owner of _hello to vincent and staff respectively